People

 Born in 1976, Taiwanese singer-songwriter Ricky Hsiao lost his sight twice due to congenital cataracts.
 He is not onl...

-Huang Shao-yong: Dropped Out of a Biochemistry PhD, Used Electronic Music to Send Indigenous Languages to the Golden Melody Album of the Year
+Huang Shao-yong: Dropping Out of a Biochemistry PhD to Bring Mother Tongue Music to the Golden Melody Album of the Year

-Backstage at Golden Melody 33 in 2022, Huang Shao-yong accepted the Best Arranger award, then pulled a recorder from ...
+Backstage at the 33rd Golden Melody Awards in 2022, Huang Shao-yong won Best Arranger and pulled a recorder from his ...

 LaLa Hsu: From Nurse to Golden Melody Queen, the Singer Who Rewrote the Talent Show Script